January 28, 2013

-PROVIDENCE, RI — WKCD recently prepared a handbook and PowerPoint series on "Advice for Parents: Helping Your Child Succed in School And Life."
-We started with the premise that young people need more than academic "smarts" to prosper.
+PROVIDENCE, RI —Every day, we hear that young people need more than academic "smarts" to prosper.
 They must also develop “character strengths” like grit, curiosity, conscientiousness, even optimism.
 They need to learn self-control and how to manage stress.
-The more curious and resourceful children are, the better.
+The more curious and resourceful students are, the better.
 They need self-confidence—the belief that they can succeed in spite of obstacles.
 Educators often call this “social-emotional learning": the skills that don’t show up on standardized tests.

 Winning Habits: Strengths for School—and Life